Coiot/cbr-main/src/albums/s2/episode33.md

   - scene_number: 52
     scene_title: "A New Challenger Approaches!"
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode33-scene52.jpg
     narration: "<p>Hello everyone!
-Msurdej here, picking the second portion of this crazy part.Kulin and Punjab continue to trade cities in the Indian subcontinent, Cholapuram and Gajanwala trading holders.
+Msurdej here, picking the second portion of this crazy episode.
+Kulin and Punjab continue to trade cities in the Indian subcontinent, Cholapuram and Gajanwala trading holders.
 I can expect flipping to continue here for several more turns, as the Punjab still has many forces, and the Kulin keep bringing their forces in.</p>"
   - scene_number: 53
     scene_title: "Flip Flap"
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode33-scene53.jpg